apioak/apioak/README.md

 > Configure APIOAK

-- Import the database configuration file into `MySQL` or` MariaDB`, the configuration file path `/path/conf/apioak.sql`.

-- Edit database connection information of the `database` option in the` APIOAK` configuration file, the configuration file path `/path/conf/apioak.yaml`.
+- Edit the connection information of the `consul` item in the `APIOAK` configuration file, the configuration file path `/path/conf/apioak.yaml`.

 > Launch APIOAK